 Quite possibly, Freeland's first album was swayed by sundry of styles from rock, punk, reggae, electro, hip-hop, techno, hip-hop, and dub.
 Listening to the single "We Want Your Soul," it very easy to see why the album became a hit.
 Not surprisingly, his career hit success with a Grammy Award nomination for the remix of Sarah Vaughan's trendy single "Fever."

-As anyone can imagine, the nomination brought requests for remixes to his studio's door from celebrated artists like The Doors - "Hello, I Love You" harvesting optimistic reaction from all areas of the music industry.
-Freeland's album Cope is dignified with Tommy Lee of Mötley Crüe performing drums and Twiggy Ramirez performing bass.
-Guitars are played by Tony Bevilacqua of Distillers, and both Joey Santiago of the Pixies and Spinnerette.
+As anyone can imagine, the nomination brought requests for remixes to his studio's door from celebrated artists like The Doors - "Hello, I Love You" optimistic reaction from all areas of the music industry.
+Freeland's album Cope includes recording with Tommy Lee of Mötley Crüe performing drums and Twiggy Ramirez performing bass.
+Guitars played by Tony Bevilacqua of Distillers, and both Joey Santiago of the Pixies and Spinnerette.

 Freeland didn't lay back and enjoy his success.
 Instead, he continued producing by taking on a Friday night show that lasted two years airing on London's Kiss 100 FM.
-In 2008, he chipped in his song "KIN" for the charity album Songs of Survival.
-He did a remix of his album Cope, releasing it through Marine Parade, his own label.
+In 2008, Freeland chipped in his song "KIN" for the charity album Songs of Survival.
+He did a remix of his album Cope, releasing it through Marine Parade, his label.
 The remix was quite a group effort with over 20 producers.
-Every song was featured on the dual album as a wide spectrum of electronic sounds and categories.
-Evil Nine, High Rankin, TC, Siriusmo, AC Slater, Gui Boratto, Marc Romboy, and Joker were a few of the producers participating in the inclusive production.
+Every song featured on the double album is a diverse spectrum of electronic sounds and categories.
+Evil Nine, High Rankin, TC, Siriusmo, AC Slater, Gui Boratto, Marc Romboy, and Joker were a few of the producers participating in the production.

-It is quite clear that Adam Freeland is capable of growing a larger audience and performing new sounds.
+It is quite clear that Adam Freeland is capable of retaining a broad audience and performing fresh sounds.
 You can check out his Facebook page, which appears to have regular updates if you want to find out what the future has planned for him.

 © 2018 Kenna McHugh